 Radio presenters described the financial and logistical pressures of sustaining anti-drug programming.
 One presenter from Radio Waa explained, “Sometimes I have to pay out of my pocket to bring a doctor or a recovering addict on air because there is no sponsorship.”
 Technical issues, such as frequent power outages and equipment failures, also disrupt live broadcasts, forcing improvisation and pre-recorded segments.
 Another presenter noted, “I remember a day when the microphone failed during a live discussion on Yelkabaahi, and we had to shift to recorded content, but the audience still called in.”
 Despite these challenges, presenters highlighted their commitment, stating that listener calls and messages make the effort worthwhile.
 They emphasized that creative scheduling and social media supplements help maintain audience engagement.
 These experiences illustrate the dedication required to sustain preventive messaging in a low-resource context.

 Presenters further shared the emotional dimension of their challenges.
 One remarked, “When sponsorship runs out, I worry that a program might be postponed and young people could miss crucial advice.”
 Another said, “Even when the technical issues are frustrating, hearing a caller say the program helped their child makes it all worth it.”
 Scheduling programs around peak listening hours often conflicts with presenter availability, requiring flexibility and adaptation.
 Some presenters rely on volunteers or interns to maintain production quality.
 Others collaborate with local NGOs to cover costs for expert guests.
 These lived experiences highlight that resourcefulness and commitment are essential in delivering consistent programming.
-The combination of technical, financial, and logistical barriers shows the complexity of running public health media campaigns in low-resource environments.
+The combination of technical, financial, and logistical barriers show the complexity of running public health media campaigns in low-resource environments.

 4.4.2 Challenges Faced by Stakeholders